Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Types of Prescription Errors

-There are several types of prescription errors that can occur.
+Prescription errors can take many forms.
 It is of utmost importance that each pharmacy staff member is vigilant when preparing prescriptions for the pharmacist prior to dispensing.
-Always double check your work, as a simple mistake on your part has the potential to harm the patient if not caught by the pharmacist.
-Some pharmacies have safeguards in place, like barcode scanning, to help minimize the potential for errors.
-However, these safeguards are not always foolproof.
-It is your responsibility to have a concrete understanding of your duties and how to successfully complete them with a minimal margin of error.
+Always double-check your work, as a simple mistake on your part has the potential to harm the patient if not caught by the pharmacist.

-Morphine Sulfate 100MG/5ML oral solution
+• Morphine Sulfate \(100 \text{ mg}/5 \text{ mL}\) oral solution

-5ML by mouth every 2-4 hours as needed for hospice care
+• \(5 \text{ mL}\) by mouth every \(2–4\) hours as needed for hospice care

 Early Refill

-With regard to controlled medications, these cannot be refilled early by federal and state regulations, unless granted by the ordering prescriber under certain circumstances.
+With regard to controlled medications, these cannot be refilled early by federal and state regulations, unless granted by the ordering prescriber under narrow circumstances.
 Even when the ordering prescriber grants an early refill, the patient’s prescription insurance may still reject the claim if not deemed necessary.

-Typically, pharmacies will allow a 1-2 day early fill leeway so a patient is not completely out of medication before getting a refill.
-It is important for a pharmacy to monitor early refill trends and notify prescribers of such to limit controlled medication misuse.
 Prescribers have the ability to add a do not fill until date to any and all prescriptions, which restricts the fill and/or refill of such prescription to that exact specified date.
-The state board of pharmacy with which you practice has the ability to fine and take lawful action against a pharmacy if there are trends of early fills/refills on controlled medications.
+Your state’s board of pharmacy can fine and take lawful action against a pharmacy if there are trends of early fills/refills on controlled medications.

 Incorrect Quantity

-Dispensing the correct quantity of a medication is an important step of the prescription filling process.
+Dispensing the correct quantity of a medication is an important step of the prescription-filling process.
 Sometimes it is not as easy as simply filling the quantity written on a prescription.
 It is important to note that it is legal to dispense less than the quantity authorized on a prescription, but you should never dispense more than what is written.
-If a patient asks to only fill 28 days of a non-controlled medication but the prescription is written for 84 days, it is legal to do so.
+If a patient asks to only fill \(28\) days of a non-controlled medication but the prescription is written for \(84\) days, it is legal to do so.
 The remaining quantity will be on file at your pharmacy until the patient decides to refill it.

 Incorrect Patient

 It is not uncommon for two patients to have the same name listed in your pharmacy computer system.
-For example, if you receive a prescription for patient Barbara Smith and there are two in your computer system, look at the date of birth to differentiate the two.
-However, if both Barbara Smiths have the same date of birth as well, next look at the street address to select the correct patient.
-Be sure to add an alert note in their patient profiles to double-check patient selection so a mix-up does not happen in the future.
-Also, be sure to recognize suffixes at the end of a patient’s name like Jr. or Sr. as that has the potential to cause incorrect patient selection as well.
+When that happens, you should first look at the date of birth to ensure you have the correct patient.
+In rare instances, two patients with the same name can have the same date of birth as well.
+In such cases, look at the street address to select the correct patient.
+Also, be sure to take notice of suffixes at the end of a patient’s name (e.g., Jr. or Sr.), as that is another method to help you avoid selecting the wrong patient.

 Incorrect Drug